javaidiqbal11/scan-documents-RAG/README.md

 # Scan Documents (RAG)

 A comprehensive document scanning and management solution that leverages Retrieval-Augmented Generation (RAG) to enhance document retrieval and processing capabilities.
-This repository is designed to facilitate efficient document digitization, storage, and intelligent retrieval using state-of-the-art AI techniques.
+This repository is designed to facilitate efficient document digitization, storage, and intelligent retrieval using state-of-the-art AI techniques including RAGs, and LLM.

 ## Features

 - Document Scanning: Capture high-quality scans of physical documents with minimal setup.
-- OCR (Optical Character Recognition): Extract text from scanned images accurately.
 - RAG Integration: Employs RAG to provide intelligent and context-aware document search.
 - Multi-format Support: Supports PDF, JPEG, PNG, and other common document formats.
 - Easy Integration: Can be seamlessly integrated with other applications for extended functionality.